-- 2. Pursuant to Subtitle X § 600.1, the purpose of the design review process is to: - (a) Allow for special projects to be approved by the Zoning Commission after a public hearing and a finding of no adverse impact; - (b) Recognize that some areas of the District of Columbia warrant special attention due to particular or unique characteristics of an area or project; - (c) Permit some projects to voluntarily submit themselves for design review under this chapter in exchange for flexibility because the project is superior in design but does not need extra density; - (d) Promote high-quality, contextual design; and - (e) Provide for flexibility in building bulk control, design and site placement without an increase in density or a map amendment. - 3.
-Subtitle X § 603.1 authorizes the Commission, as part of the design review process, to "grant relief from development standards for height, setbacks, lot occupancy, courts, and building transitions, as well as any of a specific zone ... [but] not ... other building development standards including FAR, Inclusionary Zoning, or Green Area Ratio."
+- 2. Pursuant to Subtitle X § 600.1, the purpose of the design review process is to: - (a) Allow for special projects to be approved by the Zoning Commission after a public hearing and a finding of no adverse impact; - (b) Recognize that some areas of the District of Columbia warrant special attention due to particular or unique characteristics of an area or project; - (c) Permit some projects to voluntarily submit themselves for design review under this chapter in exchange for flexibility because the project is superior in design but does not need extra density, provided that FAR is measured as the aggregate of all buildings within a Voluntary Design Review boundary; - (d) Promote high-quality, contextual design; and

-6 The ANC Report is silent as to the Applicant's request for side yard flexibility.
+5 The ANC Report is silent as to the Applicant's request for side yard flexibility.
 With respect to the Project's side yards, the architectural plans presented to the ANC are the same as those presented for approval by the Commission.
-Additionally, the ANC had 13 days to respond to the Applicant's request for side yard flexibility prior to the Commission's decision meeting; however, the ANC did not respond.
+The ANC did not respond to the Applicant's request for side yard flexibility prior to the Commission's decision meeting.

-- 4. Subtitle X § 603.3 provides that "[e]xcept for height, the amount of relief is at the discretion of the Zoning Commission, provided that the relief is required to enable the applicant to meet all of the standards of Subtitle X § 604." - 5.
+- (e) Provide for flexibility in building bulk control, design, and site placement without an increase in density or FAR beyond that allowed within the overall Voluntary Design Review application boundary or a map amendment. - 3.
+Subtitle X § 603.1 authorizes the Commission, as part of the design review process, to "grant relief from development standards for height, setbacks, yards, lot occupancy, courts, and building transitions; as well as any specific design standards of a specific zone ... [but] not ... other building development standards including FAR, Inclusionary Zoning, or Green Area Ratio." - 4.
+Subtitle X § 603.3 provides that "[e]xcept for height, the amount of relief from the standards authorized by Subtitle X § 603.1 is at the discretion of the Zoning Commission, provided that the relief is required to enable the applicant to meet all of the standards of Subtitle X § 604.
+The Zoning Commission may grant no greater height than that permitted if the application were for a PUD." - 5.
 Subtitle X § 603.4 provides that "[a]n application for a special exception or variance that would otherwise require the approval of the Board of Zoning Adjustment may be heard simultaneously with a Design Review application, and shall be subject to all applicable special exception criteria and variance standards"

-General Design Review Criteria (Subtitle X § 604)
+GENERAL DESIGN REVIEW CRITERIA (SUBTITLE X § 604)